Original Medicare vs.

 Think Long-Term About Your Health Needs

 Hopefully, you are healthy now, requiring very little medical care.
 But if that changes over time, some patients with significant medical issues have reported experiencing delays in care due to prior authorizations or denials required by Medicare Advantage plans.
-Once you choose a Medicare Advantage plan, moving to traditional Medicare can be challenging and more expensive.
+Once you choose a Medicare Advantage plan, moving to original Medicare can be challenging and more expensive.

 Do You Travel Often or Spend Part of the Year in Another State?

 If you travel/live part of the year in another state and are enrolled in a Medicare Advantage plan, you may be out of network, which increases the cost of your care (except for emergency care).
-Traditional Medicare includes nearly every provider, providing you more options for care across the country.
+Original Medicare includes nearly every provider, providing you more options for care across the country.

 Exercise Caution Against Fraud